An Overview of Midlife Transition & Crisis

 They have run away and made a choice; you have to deal with the repercussions, not in their life, but in your own life!
 You are trying to find your answers, but you are doing this indirectly by trying to help your partner.
 Know this: attempting to help them, unless they are asking you for help, will create more conflict.

-It doesn’t make a difference if they ran away with a 20-year-old, a 60-year-old or a baboon in the jungle.
-It doesn’t make a difference if they are acting immature or mature.
-The simple fact is they left and are making their own choices that force you into a bad situation.
-You will not agree with their choices, but you are not them.
+Don’t focus on how or why they ran away.
+Don’t focus on if they are acting immature or mature.
+The simple fact is they left, and that forces you into a bad situation.
+You will not agree with their choices, but you have to focus on yourself first.

 You cannot live life for your partner.
 You can only control and live your own life!